 Our key findings from this phase of research are:

-- According to a survey of over 1,100 working journalists conducted in partnership with NORC, journalists have a conflicted relationship with social media.
+- According to a survey of over 1,100 working journalists conducted in partnership with API and NORC, journalists have a conflicted relationship with social media.
 While the vast majority of journalists said they had adapted practices in the newsroom in response to social platforms, an overwhelming number (86 percent) felt that social media had contributed to a decline in trust in journalism.

 - Half of the survey respondents said social media platforms (such as Facebook) strengthened the relationship with their audience, while 22 percent said it had weakened as a result of social media platforms; 56 percent of respondents said platforms should take “a great deal/quite a bit” of responsibility for financially supporting journalism; and 76 percent of respondents said that Facebook wasn’t doing enough to “combat the problem of fake news and misinformation” on its platform, while 71 percent said the same about Twitter, and 65 percent about Google.
 Facebook consistently drew the strongest criticism from publishers in all areas of our research.

 - Despite the apparent toxicity of the rhetoric toward technology companies in general, and Facebook in particular, this did not appear to diminish the amount of material publishers directed through social platforms.
 We have, however, seen a sharp adjustment from publishers away from creating material which lives entirely on third-party platforms.
 As publishers practiced a “conscious uncoupling” from social media’s influence, platform companies have intensified their own efforts to remain involved in shaping the future of journalism.
-Whether this is a long term strategy or a public relations initiative remains to be seen.
+Whether this is a long-term strategy or a public relations initiative remains to be seen.

 - Of the 12 news outlets we tracked over an 18-month period—CNN, Fox News, The New York Times, The Wall Street Journal, The Washington Post, Chicago Tribune, Los Angeles Times, New York Daily News, BuzzFeed, BuzzFeed News, HuffPost, and Vox—the larger, better-resourced publishers consistently posted more content to a greater range of platforms.
 The smaller outlets were almost entirely focused on Apple News, Facebook, and Twitter.
 This was particularly pronounced at the three regional metros, the Chicago Tribune, Los Angeles Times, and New York Daily News.
 By the time of our final analysis, in March 2018, just one percent of posts made by these three local publishers went outside of Apple News, Twitter, and Facebook.